- Step 1 – Develop sales documentation. This includes a full Offering Memorandum and Profile Letter.

 - Step 6 – The deal closes.
 This sounds easier than it is.
 When you finally get to this point, expect to encounter a full range of emotions, and be ready to handle them all.

-Here are some of the steps we go through when listing an agency:
+Here are some of the steps we go through when listing an insurance agency for sale: